Skip to main content

 npm run build

-Registering custom handlers (examples in apps)
+Registering custom handlers

-• Form submission handler (register and reference):
+Form submission handler (register and reference)

 2. Set submitHandlerName on your definition to the registered name.

-Form-level validation handler (cross-field validation):
+Form-level validation handler (cross-field validation)

 1. Register with registerFormValidationHandler(name, fn).